-Primary sources are the raw materials of research - original, uninterpreted information.
+Primary sources are the raw materials of research - original, uninterpreted information or evidence of the topic you are investigating.
 A primary source on its own is likely only a snippet or snapshot of the full picture; thus it is often difficult to interpret without additional context.

 "Ida," a member of the Gay Liberation Front and the Lavender Menace, 1970.
 Photograph by Diana Davies.
 NYPL, Manuscripts and Archives Division, Diana Davies Papers.
 Copyright Diana Davies.
 Digital ID: 1582182

 After you have spent some time independently analyzing your primary document, use any 2 of the following tertiary sources to seek out additional background information and reflect on the following questions: